Joint Learning of Reward Machines and Policies in Environments with Partially Known Semantics: Conclusion and Discussion

 We develop a reinforcement algorithm subject to reward-machine-encoded tasks and perceptual limitations.
 The algorithm holds probabilistic beliefs over the truth value of the atomic propositions and uses a hypothesis reward machine to estimate the reward machine that encodes the task to be accomplished.
 Both the beliefs and the hypothesis reward machine are updated by using the agent's sensor measurements and the obtained rewards from the agent's trajectories.
 The algorithm uses the aforementioned beliefs and the hypothesis reward machine in a q-learning procedure to learn an optimal policy that accomplishes this task.

 Currently, the theoretical guarantees, provided by Theorem \ref{th:main}, presuppose that the algorithm obtains a good enough estimate of the atomic propositions' value, as encoded in the ground truth labelling function $L_G$, i.e., $\hat{L}(\hat{\mathcal{L}}_h,\cdot) = L_G(\cdot)$.
 The definition of $\hat{L}(\mathcal{\hat{L}}_h,\cdot) $ in \eqref{eq:L_hat}, based on the most probable atomic propositions $p$ for state $s$, i.e., $\hat{\mathcal{L}}_h(s,p) \geq 0.5$, mildens such an assumption, which is further verified to hold by the experimental results.
-Nevertheless, our future directions aim to examine how the observation model $O(\cdot)$, given in Def. \ref{def:ob_model}, affects the estimate $\hat{L}(\hat{\mathcal{L}}_h,\cdot)$ and, consequently, the inferred reward machine and the learned policy.
-Another limitation of the proposed algorithm is that it is currently limited in discrete and static state and action spaces.
-In the future, we will consider continuous spaces, possibly by deploying neural-network approximations, and cases where the ground-truth values of the atomic propositions change with time.
+Additionally, Sec. \ref{sec:L estimate} illustrates that unambiguous observation models, i.e., when then probability of observing an atomic proposition when it is true is different than then probability of observing it when it is false, lead to accurate estimation of the ground-truth labelling function when the obtained observations are consistent with these observation models.
+Such an estimation is achieved even by the time-varying observation models used in Sec. \ref{sec:exps}, illustrating the robustness of the proposed approach to the choice of observation model.
+Along the same lines, the experimental results show that the proposed algorithm, used with a large variety of unambiguous observation models, achieves estimation of the ground-truth labelling function in much fewer steps than the ones needed for inferring the reward machine and learning an optimal policy.
+Therefore, we conclude that the selection of observation model does not practically affect the convergence of the algorithm to the optimal policy.
+Larger sets of atomic propositions would naturally lead to more complex reward machines and a proportional increase in convergence is expected both in the labelling-function estimation as well as the reward-machine inference and learning of the optimal policy.

+We further note that larger reward machines, possibly describing more complex tasks yield higher computational times.
+In our implementation, inference of reward machines with more than 7 states resulted in unreasonably high computation times.
+As mentioned in Sec. \ref{sec:inference}, modification of the inference algorithm would be able to alleviate such issues.
+We argue, however, that reward machines up to 7 states can describe significantly complicated tasks, such as Minecraft \cite{hasanbeig2021deepsynth} or Atari tasks \cite{jin2022creativity}.
+In the future, we will consider uncertain observation models that are not consistent with the obtained observations and cases where the ground-truth values of the atomic propositions change with time.